Twins: BFT Systems Made Robust: Attacks Materialized in

 \subsection{Reinstated Attacks}

 We present several known attacks on \bft protocols, expressed as \Twins scenarios.
 In all cases, exposing vulnerabilities requires only a small number of nodes, partitions, rounds and leader rotations.
-It is worth noting that later, our evaluation (\Cref{evaluation}) of \TwinsImpl, \Twins implemented for \librabft, shows that running an automated scenario generator (\Cref{generator}) with these configurations would cover the described attacks within minutes\footnote{We did not undertake to re-implement all these protocols and apply a \Twins \generator to them; our implementation covers only \librabft~\cite{librabft}}. \bano{Dahlia: I highlighted at the beginning of this section that for configurations with small parameter values, Twins scenario generator would cover the attacks within minutes.
-I commented out references to specific numbers in the paragraphs below, because that confuses the reader that we implemented the attacks for these protocols, which is not the case.}
+It is worth noting that later, our evaluation (\Cref{evaluation}) of \TwinsImpl, \Twins implemented for \librabft, shows that running an automated scenario generator (\Cref{generator}) with these configurations would cover the described attacks within minutes.
+We did not undertake to re-implement all these protocols and apply a \Twins scenario generator to them; our implementation covers only \librabft~\cite{librabft}.

 \para{Safety attack on \zyzzyva} \zyzzyva broke new ground in BFT replication with the introduction of an optimistic single phase ``fast track'' commit.
 Eleven years elapsed from its publication until a safety flaw in \zyzzyva was discovered~\cite{abraham2018revisiting}, during which numerous research project and systems were built on it. \Twins generates a scenario that exposes the flaw with 4 nodes and two leader rotations: the first leader equivocates \via a \twin, and the next two leaders drop messages to/from some nodes.
 The details of this attack using \Twins is described in~\Cref{zyzzyva-detail}.